Medieval World

 University Policies

 Honor Code and Plagiarism: Students are expected to follow the university's honor code: "The Honor Code states that all students of the Loyola community have been equally entrusted by their peers to conduct themselves honestly on all academic assignments.
 Our goal is to foster a trusting atmosphere that is ideal for learning.
 In order to achieve this goal, every student must be actively committed to this pursuit and its responsibilities, and is therefore called to be active in the governing of the community’s standards.
 Thus, all students have the right, as well as the duty, to expect honest work from their colleagues.
 From this, we students will benefit and learn from the caring relationships that our community trustfully embodies.
 The students of this University understand that accepting collective and individual responsibility for the ethical welfare of their peers exemplifies a commitment to the community.
 Students who submit materials that are the products of their own mind demonstrate respect for themselves and the community in which they study.
 These students possess a strong sense of honor, reverence for truth, and a commitment to Jesuit education.
 Accordingly, students found violating the Honor Code will be reprimanded appropriately in the belief that they will, with the support of their peers, learn from the mistake.
 This Code not only requires students to understand the ideals of truth and personal care as the two strongest educational factors expressed in cura personalis, but also calls them to demonstrate a general concern for the welfare of their colleagues and for the University."
 See the honor code for further information. https://www.loyola.edu/academics/honor-code.
+Further, honors students are also expected to adhere to the honors program integrity statement (posted on moodle).

 Title IX Loyola University Maryland is committed to a learning and working environment free from sexual and gender-based misconduct, including sexual harassment, sexual verbal abuse, sexual assault, domestic violence, dating violence, stalking, and sexual exploitation.
 Reports of such offenses are taken seriously, and Loyola encourages students experiencing sexual misconduct to report the incident in accordance with the University’s policy on Reporting Misconduct (PDF) (pages 36-37).
 Loyola is also committed to an environment free of other forms of harassment and discrimination.
 For information about policies and reporting resources, please visit harassment and discrimination policy (PDF).